jmooring/hugo-module-footer/README.md

 # Hugo Module &ndash; Footer

-This is an example of a Hugo module that provide:
+This is an example of a Hugo module that provides:

 - A partial template to render a site footer
 - Menu entries for a footer menu